yashk2810/jekyll-now/_posts/2017-5-19-Transfer Learning.md

 This new model can contain more convolutional layers or only dense layers or a combination of both or anything else.
 It's entirely upto you.
 You can try doing transfer learning on the <a href="https://www.kaggle.com/c/state-farm-distracted-driver-detection">Statefarm</a> competition or the <a href="https://www.kaggle.com/c/the-nature-conservancy-fisheries-monitoring">Fisheries</a> competition hosted on <a href="https://www.kaggle.com/">Kaggle</a>.

-The <a href="course.fast.ai">Deep learning</a> course offered by Jeremy Howard and Rachel Thomas is fantastic.
+The <a href="http://course.fast.ai/index.html">Deep learning</a> course offered by Jeremy Howard and Rachel Thomas is fantastic.
 I highly recommend you to complete this course.

 <br />
 Until next time,